Sorry, no records were found. Please adjust your search criteria and try again.

-But you won’t want to spend too much time indoors, because there’s so much to do and see around Mdumbi.
-Whether you’re a surfer, a hiker, a kayaker or a horse rider, you’ll find something to suit your taste and skill level.
+Mdumbi Backpackers is an award-winning hostel in the heart of the Transkei in South Africa, offering a range of comfortable and rustic accommodation options, from traditional rondavels to wooden huts to safari beds to camping.
+All have access to communal bathroom and cooking facilities, as well as a cosy lounge area and a bar.
+But you won’t want to spend too much time indoors, because there’s so much to do and see around Mdumbi like surfing, horseriding, kayaking and hiking.
 Mdumbi is home to one of the best surf spots in Southern Africa, with a world-class point break that offers long and consistent waves.
-You can rent a board or take a lesson from one of the local instructors, who are also part of the community-owned surf club.
+Rent a board or take a lesson from one of the local instructors, who are also part of the community-owned surf club.
+After a day of adventure, relax with a massage or enjoy a delicious meal prepared by Mama, who uses fresh ingredients from the garden and the sea.
+Don’t miss the Saturday seafood feast, where you can gorge on crayfish, mussels and calamari.

 - Up to 2